hpsaturn/ESPNowCam/README.md

 Camera.config.frame_size = FRAMESIZE_QQVGA;
 ```

-For now, it includes drivers for FreenoveS3, XIAOS3, M5UnitCamS3, and the TTGO T-Journal cameras, but you are able to define your custom camera like is shown in the [custom-camera-sender](examples/custom-camera-sender/) example.
+For now, it includes drivers for FreenoveS3, XIAOS3, M5UnitCamS3, ESP32Cam AI-Thinker and the TTGO T-Journal cameras, but you are able to define your custom camera like is shown in the [custom-camera-sender](examples/custom-camera-sender/) example.
 If you can run it in a different camera, please notify me :D

 ## Examples